Thursday, February 5, 2026

 Japanese Art

-Japanese art, usually in the form of lithographs, are some of the beautiful and intriguing art works in the world.
+Japanese art, usually in the form of lithographs, are some of the most beautiful and intriguing art works in the world.
 There are two prominent masters of the art.
-Katsushika Hokusai (usually referred to simply as Hokusai) is famous for the Under the Wave of Kanagawa (often referred to as "The Great Wave of Kanagawa"), part of his 36 Views of Mount Fuji series.
-The second is Kawase Hasui, known as the painter of clouds.
+Katsushika Hokusai (1760-1849) is most famous for “Under the Wave off Kanagawa” (often called “The Great Wave off Kanagawa”), part of his 36 Views of Mount Fuji series.
+The second painter whose works I like is Kawase Hasui (1883-1957).
+He is often referred to as the "painter of clouds," but I much prefer his winter scenes.
+I would call him the "painter of snow."

-Hokusai - Under the Wave of Kanagawa
+Hokusai - Under the Wave off Kanagawa

 Kawase Hasui - Lake Teganuma

-Kawase Hasui - Shiba Zojo Temple
+Kawase Hasui - Shiba Zojo TempleKawase Hasui - Miyajima in Snow

 Wednesday, August 14, 2024